Stanford Research Development Office

 Awardees may apply for future funding; however, applications will only be considered for those teams who have proven to be good stewards of previous VPDoR-funded awards.

-Recipients with active awards must want until the cycle after their final report submission before they can apply to any other VPDoR-managed internal grant program.
+Recipients with active awards must wait until after their final report submission before they can receive an award to any other VPDoR-managed internal grant program.

 Do applications need to be submitted to OSR/RMG for review?